How to build a network in the sports business

 Sports Jobs are in great demand, so for almost each role, you will have to compete with other candidates with a similar profile to your own.
 Especially for well-established brands like adidas, Nike, Vans & co, there might be hundred(s) of others who apply for one position.

+Even though you might be the best candidate, in the couple of minutes that a personnel manager needs to evaluate your CV, your application could be overlooked.
 A well-built network might provide you a second look and a longer moment of consideration through recommendation – or land your CV directly on the table of the head of department instead of going through HR anonymously.

 So, let’s build a network, shall we?
 We know exactly how hard this can be at beginning – where do you start?
 How do you make connections?
+That’s why we wrote this guide that should ease your first steps in building a successful network.

 Where do you find your network?